Zahed-Riyaz/Zahed-Riyaz/README.md

 ## 🚀 About Me

 - 🌱 I’m currently learning:
-    - **Geometric Deep Learning** : Equivariances and Symmetries in Machine Learning.
     - **Computer Vision** : Applying Neural Networks to study microstructure grain growth.
 (Formally working with a professor)
     - **LLMs** : RAG reliant ML applications built using Django.
     - **Container Networking** : Currently learning about Kubernetes to deploy applications based on personal ideas.